-Last March 10 NATURCYL collaborated with the Castilla and leon meeting, the Salamanca Provincial Council Y Wanda Nature at the movie preview «DEHESA, The forest of the Iberian lynx».
+last March 10 NATURCYL collaborated with the Castilla and leon meeting, the Salamanca Provincial Council and Wanda Nature at the movie previewDEHESA, The forest of the Iberian lynx».

-After two and a half years of filming, we announce that now we have to wait to see it in theaters and we will announce the new release dates in time.
-After the success of CANTÁBRICO, which has become the most watched documentary in cinema in recent years with 110,000 viewers in theaters, the director Joaquin Gutierrez Acha and the producer Jose Maria Morales They return with this new spectacular film about our nature that closes the trilogy formed together with GUADALQUIVIR and CANTÁBRICO.
+After two and a half years of filming, we announce that now we have to wait to see it in theaters and we will announce the new release dates in advance.
+After the success of CANTÁBRICO, which has become the most watched documentary in cinema in recent years with 110,000 viewers in the rooms, the director Joaquin Gutierrez Acha and the producer Jose Maria Morales They return with this new spectacular film about our nature that closes the trilogy formed together with GUADALQUIVIR and CANTÁBRICO.

 A unique forest model in the world where man and wildlife walk together.

 The undisputed protagonist of this film is the ecosystem itself, La Dehesa, an exclusive ecosystem of the Iberian Peninsula.
-The most exclusive species of Iberian fauna are concentrated in the Iberian dehesas: black storks, black vultures, Iberian lynxes, imperial eagles, are just some of the most representative.
+The most exclusive species of Iberian fauna are concentrated in the Iberian pastures: black storks, black vultures, Iberian lynxes, imperial eagles, are just some of the most representative.
 The last two, the Iberian lynx and imperial eagle, do not exist anywhere else in the world, they are endemic to the Iberian Peninsula.

-Surprising images, very complicated to shoot and on many occasions, never seen before.
+Surprising images, very complicated to shoot and on many occasions never seen before.

 * Surprising images of the behavior of the Iberian lynx have been collected.

-* We will stealthily sneak into the privacy of the griffon vulture: we will be able to see them bathing in a group, in secret places where they become extremely vulnerable due to the impressive load of water they carry in their bodies, which would prevent them from flying in the event of an eventuality.
+* We will stealthily sneak into the privacy of the griffon vulture: we will be able to see them bathing in groups, in secret places where they become extremely vulnerable due to the impressive load of water they carry in their bodies, which would prevent them from flying in the event of an eventuality.

 * We will be surprised by the fight for survival of our protagonists when we see the incredible images of the dispute between foxes and vultures for food.

 * We will see unpublished images, such as the sequence of a buzzard hunting frogs on the edge of a pond.
-In this case, the peculiarity is that frogs are not the usual prey for this bird of prey, which bases its diet mainly on small mammals, birds and reptiles.
+In this case, the particularity is that frogs are not the usual prey for this bird of prey, which bases its diet mainly on small mammals, birds and reptiles.